|Nutrition Facts (per serving)|

 Place ingredients in a medium bowl and whisk until well blended.

-Heat a griddle to 375 F (medium).
-When griddle is hot, pour about 1/4 cup of pancake batter per pancake.
+Heat a griddle to 375 F. When the griddle is hot, pour about 1/4 cup of pancake batter per pancake.
 Cook until bubbles appear and edges are puffed.
-Flip the pancakes and cook until golden.
+Flip the pancakes and cook until golden brown on both sides.

 Serve and enjoy!

 You can add one or more of the following ingredients to change up the simple oat and applesauce batter: